NKI-GCF/XenofilteR/README.md

 ##
 - [ ] Add read-count statistics to the log file
 - [ ] Improve the vignette
-- [ ] Make Xenofilter more efficient by only reading the sequence reads that map to graft and host
+- [ ] Make Xenofilter more efficient in memory usage
+- [x] Change output name and structure for RNAseq data
 - [x] Making XenofilteR into an R-package
 - [x] Initial loop running the basic function of XenofilteR